nonexistent9/sales_force_ai_agent_service/README.md

 ### Salesforce MCP Server Reference App

-This repository contains a reference implementation of a server that interacts with Salesforce's API and exposes the API using Model Context Protocol(MCP).
-It provides a FastAPI-based backend to handle user queries, manage sessions.
+This repository contains a reference implementation of a AI Agent that interacts with Salesforce Sales objects and provides answers about opportunities, leads,  and accounts.
+It exposes Salesforce APIs using Model Context Protocol(MCP) which consumed by MCP Client.
+It provides a FastAPI-based backend to handle user queries, manage sessions and a react-based frontend for user interaction.

 ### Prerequisites